electron/electron/docs/api/web-view-tag.md

 Returns:

 * `permission` String - The type of permission being requested.
-Enum of 'media', 'webNotification'.
+Enum of 'media', 'notifications', 'midiSysex', 'geolocation'.
 * `allow` Function - Allows the permission.
 * `deny` Function - Deny the permission.
 This is the default behaviour if `allow` is not called.